JordanMicahBennett/Live-Agile-Artificial-Neural-Network-Programming-Sessions/README.md

 3. [Some of the world's smartest people have changed their careers/focus from physics to focus on Artificial General Intelligence/Ai research](https://godquestbennett.medium.com/some-of-the-worlds-smartest-people-have-changed-their-careers-focus-from-physics-to-focus-on-4461aee6506d), including world renknowned physicist [Prof Max Tegmark](https://news.mit.edu/2020/nsf-announces-mit-led-institute-artificial-intelligence-fundamental-interactions-0826), famous quantum engineer [Dr. Suzanne Gildert](https://www.kindred.ai/), etc, and even chip makers have been leaving behind the old Von Neumann architecture in computing for a while now, with more focus on parallelizable frameworks, like tpus, vpus, and neuromorphic chips.

 This session aims to equip the programmer with fundamental artificial neural network programming skills.
 Neural networks (embedded inthe goal of AGI research) are [universal function approximators aka universal tools](https://en.wikipedia.org/wiki/Universal_approximation_theorem) that can approximate a wide variety of tasks, somewhat similar to how 1 human brain or natural neural network can do driving, teaching, nursing etc, reading, writing etc.

+* Agi is likely humanity’s last invention as a type of meta solver to reasonably solve most of humanity’s issues, including the hardest Math problems, Physics problems, …. reasonably the entire landscape of cognitive thinking.

 # Session /Dec 18, 2020/NCB